tomasekk/pyper/README.md

 ## Installation

-Please install the library by clonning file `pyper.py` to your folder where you program.
+Please install the library by clonning file `pyper.py` to your folder where is your program.

 ## Usage